 Chinook’s experienced research and development team has partnered with academic founders and key opinion leaders to identify targets and utilize novel translational technologies to develop precision medicines for kidney diseases.

 The cellular complexity of the kidney also presents barriers to developing translationally-relevant models of human kidney diseases.
 Recently, kidney organoids and patient-derived 3D kidney cellular systems have emerged as advanced preclinical models to study kidney disease.
-We partner with leading academic collaborators to apply these novel human organoids as translational model systems for target validation in indications such as polycystic kidney disease.
-In addition, we’ve established patient-derived 3D cellular models of polycystic kidney disease in-house.
+We partner with leading academic collaborators to apply these novel human organoids as translational model systems for target validation in kidney disease indications.
 We believe our approach using these and other validation tools provides significant insights into human disease mechanisms and allows us to select and validate key targets that are central drivers of human kidney diseases.

 Our scientific and clinical findings have been presented and published in peer-reviewed forums, and a selection of these have been curated for reference.

 We believe science’s greatest achievements were the result of cooperation.
 Reach out to us to discuss potential collaboration and partnering opportunities if you have interest in advancing drugs to address kidney disease.